08 Mar Let Things Change

 Let Things Change

-Lately I’ve been writing about the fifth of my personal Top 5 practices (all tied for first place): open out, by which I mean relaxing into a growing sense of connection, even oneness, with all things.
-(The other four are be mindful, love, take in the good, and go green.)
+The fifth of my personal Top 5 practices (all tied for first place) is open out, by which I mean relaxing into a growing sense of connection, even oneness, with all things.

-“Opening out” can sound kind of airy-fairy or flakey, but I mean it in very down-to-earth ways; check out the previous JOTs about it.
-Here, I’m focusing on relaxing and opening into the fact that things keep changing, and not fighting it.
+“Opening out” can sound kind of airy-fairy or flaky, but I mean it is very down-to-earth ways; check out these JOTs about it: accept it, accept them as they are, and let it go.
+Here, I’m focusing on relaxing and opening into the fact that things keep changing and not fighting it.

 Remember that you can accept the reality of change while also doing what you can to help things change for the better.
 Nothing about opening to the changing nature of both internal experiences and external conditions means that we should pursue wholesome ends with wholesome means any less wholeheartedly.